privacyidea/privacyidea/doc/glossary/index.rst

         How a user is related to a realm is described here: :ref:`relate_realm`

         This option also affects the login via the :ref:`rest_auth`

+   Rollout State
+        A token can be rolled out in several steps like the 2step HOTP/TOTP token.
+        In this case the attribute ``“rollout_state”`` of the token contains certain values like ``‘clientwait’ or ‘enrolled’``.
+This way actions can be triggered, depending on the step during an enrollment process.